All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Internalized Shame

 Perhaps the most damaging aspect of GLP-1 stigma is when you internalize it.
 External judgment becomes internal belief: "Maybe I am taking the easy way out."
 "Maybe I should be able to do this without medication."
-"Maybe I do not deserve to lose weight this way."
+"Maybe I don't deserve to lose weight this way."
 This internalized shame can undermine your treatment by reducing adherence, increasing stress, and preventing you from seeking support when you need it.

 Social Withdrawal